sourcegraph/sourcegraph-public-snapshot/doc/admin/user_data_deletion.md

 - User, Organization, or Global settings authored or modified by the user.
 - Bulk operations on changesets and batch changes created by the user.

 > WARNING: If deleted and recreated a user will no longer have access to the configurations and customizations they may have made for their old account.
-The database will store information about their previous configuration, but a user associated with a new `id` in the `users` table of `pgsql` will be created.
-For example site admin privileges will have to be re assigned if a once site admin user is deleted and recreated.
+The database will store information about their previous configuration, but a user associated with a new `id` in the `users` table in PostgreSQL will be created.
+For example, site admin privileges will have to be re-assigned if a once site admin user is deleted and recreated.